PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 -- Couldn't mate with you you are simply of an inferior class.
 An eagle trying to beget with a sparrow -- simply won't do.
  Who are you trying to convince, she asked with a roll of her hips.

+## Samaga is tricky ##

+In point of fact, Samga had not delivered the news to his master.
+For he knew that Alston Dimsbury was a violent and tempestuous man when not pleased.
+And at this, he would not be pleased.
+Samga did not want to be the one to bring the news.
+So as soon as he exited the chamber, he motion to the the first Orc he saw, and, in the crude, grinding, barking imperfect tongue of the Orcs said, "You, come."

+In return, the other Orc barked, "Obey."

+All Orcs could talk after a fashion, but Samga was the only one who could talk that Master had not vented his fury upon.
+This was because Samga was very careful about what he said.

+## I am no serving girl

+"No, no, no, don't be silly.
+That is not why

+She refuses

+"I am glad you said that," said the Wizard.

+"Because now you see that I am no servant or serf?"

+"No, you are most assuredly that.
+The stench of the lower classes is upon you, especially your impudence."

+"Impudence!"
+Asarah snapped, knowing it was a dangerous and stupid thing to do, but so angry at this arrogant man that she couldn't bring herself to care.

+"No I am glad you refused because now you have absolved my guilt."

+"Guilt?
+What are you talking about?
+You should already feel guilty, you kidnapped me!"

+"Oh, dear, no. I rescued you from a city under siege.
+Very sensitive and noble of me."

+"You burned down my Inn!"

+"Yes, well, there was that.
+Fit of temper.
+Besides, I burned up two of my sandwiches.
+Two sandwiches that I --"

+"Didn't even pay for!"

+"ENOUGH!"
+Dimsbury thundered, so loud that bits of rock and dust tumbled down from the vaulted ceiling of the chamber.
+"You were a pleasant diversion, but no more. "

 She talks to the Orcs